NVME-git/glue_box/docs/index.md

 Adapted from the article ["Developing AWS Glue ETL jobs locally using a container"](https://aws.amazon.com/blogs/big-data/developing-aws-glue-etl-jobs-locally-using-a-container/)  by Vishal Pathak.

+This project was created to help data engineers working with AWS Glue get up and running as fast as possible.
+All that is required is to have Docker installed on your machine.

+This project will also help developers save on the costs of running a development endpoint because most of their time is spent building and verifying ETL code transformations.

+This project can be configured for multiple environments (dev, prod) easily.

+An AWS account is not needed to use this repository.
+If you have sample data available, you can read it into a pandas dataframe then convert it to a spark dataframe and then Glue dynamic frame.

+If you would like to access AWS services, such as S3, you may use boto3 provided you have AWS CLI installed and configured correctly.
+The relevant documentation has been included below.
+Then you will only need to mount the `.aws` folder appropriately as shown below.

 ## AWS credentials and IAM role configuration

 Set credentials as follows: